 Teams can utilize Equip’s vast Question Libraries, and create Custom Tests that enable them to hire Developers, Sales, Marketing and Customer Support Executives, Data Analysts and more.
 That’s a lot, right?
 All in one platform!

-Equip's Advantages over HackerRank
+Equip's advantages over HackerRank

-• Flexibility in creating Custom Tests.
+• Customization: Flexibility in creating Custom Tests.
 With Equip, you can create a Custom Test once, and use it for multiple assessments, all with a single click.

 Read more: An in-depth comparison of Equip and HackerRank